-- Venues are encouraged to provide at least one of the following mitigation measures if singing and/or wind- blown instruments are included in the performance: - o HVAC system(s) that provides a minimum of 6 air changes per hour (ACH) within the space occupied by the audience and performers.
-Guidance on calculating this rate can be found at opensafely.la.gov. - O Direct air flow towards the performers/stage and away from the attendees at a minimum rate of 2,000 Cubic Feet per Minute (CFM).
-Guidance on calculating this rate can be found at opensafely.la.gov. - o An independent HVAC system, dedicated exclusively for the performance area that provides a minimum of 6 air changes per hour (ACH). - o Use of a physical barrier, like Plexiglass, in front of sources of high-velocity aerosols including singers and wind-blown instruments.

-- Require singers to wear well fitted masks, which allow for proper vowel formation while keeping the mouth and nose covered, throughout the entire performance, unless fully vaccinated. - A minimum of 10 feet of separation should be provided between the performers and attendees.
-The performance area should not be above the attendees (e.g. indoor balconies), but an elevated stage with the required 10-foot separation is permitted. - All patrons must be seated and wear masks unless actively eating and drinking, unless fully vaccinated.
-Patrons should refrain from cheering or singing along, unless fully vaccinated.
-Patrons are prohibited from dancing, unless fully vaccinated. - Seating should not be allowed within 3 ft of aisles or above entrances, exits or performers. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - All conductors must wear facemasks unless fully vaccinated.
-Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - Live music events are permitted only by performers who are contracted or hired by the business.
+- Venues are encouraged to provide at least one of the following mitigation measures if singing and/or wind-blown instruments are included in the performance: - HVAC system(s) that provides a minimum of 6 air changes per hour (ACH) within the space occupied by the audience and performers.
+Guidance on calculating this rate can be found at opensafely.la.gov. - Direct air flow towards the performers/stage and away from the attendees at a minimum rate of 2,000 Cubic Feet per Minute (CFM).
+Guidance on calculating this rate can be found at opensafely.la.gov. - An independent HVAC system, dedicated exclusively for the performance area that provides a minimum of 6 air changes per hour (ACH). - Use of a physical barrier, like Plexiglass, in front of sources of high-velocity aerosols including singers and wind-blown instruments. - Singers are strongly recommended to wear well fitted masks during indoor performances, which allow for proper vowel formation while keeping the mouth and nose covered, throughout the entire performance. - A minimum of 10 feet of separation should be provided between the performers and attendees.
+The performance area should not be above the attendees (e.g. indoor balconies), but an elevated stage with the required 10-foot separation is permitted. - All patrons must be seated and are strongly recommended to wear masks indoors unless actively eating and drinking. - Seating should not be allowed within 3 ft of aisles or above entrances, exits or performers. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - All conductors are strongly recommended to wear facemasks while indoors.
+Performers that play wind-blown instruments should wear a face mask while indoors with an opening to fit the mouthpiece of the instrument. - Live music events are permitted only by performers who are contracted or hired by the business.
 Singing and performances by patrons (karaoke or open mic) is not permitted. - All wind-blown instruments must have a bell cover or be in an instrument bag. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves. - Performers must not share music stands, sheet music, instruments, or microphones, and items such as stands and microphones should be sanitized after each performance. - Signage must be posted indicating that singing and instrumental music produced by wind instruments are thought to be higher risk activities for COVID-19 spread.
 Older adults and people with certain medical conditions are at increased risk to become severely ill from COVID-19.
 It is especially important for people at increased risk of severe illness from COVID-19, and those who live with them, to protect themselves from getting COVID-19.